petzval/btferret/README.md

-([btferret](#3-2-btferret)) that implements most of the interface features such as connecting to other devices, operating as a client or server, exchanging data (including a file transfer routine) and display of information - it is a bit like a super bluetoothctl that won't drive you mad.
-It has a verbose print mode that displays the HCI Bluetooth traffic with details of the packets that are exchanged.
+([btferret](#3-2-btferret)) that implements most of the interface features such as connecting to other devices, operating as a client or server, exchanging data (including a file transfer routine) and display of information - it is a bit like bluetoothctl.
+Many Bluetooth operations can be run from the btferret command line, and this document describes how the same thing (and more) can then be done via your own C code.

 Also included is the code for a simple [mesh network example](#3-8-sample).